rh-openshift-ansible-better-together/dev-track/README.md

 cd $LAB/mysql-operator/molecule
 ```

-The `default` folder contains assertions that are used to ensure that the observed state is also the desired state.
+The `defaults` folder contains assertions that are used to ensure that the observed state is also the desired state.
 The `test-cluster` folder contains the molecule config as well as the playbook that initializes the MySQL CR.

-Feel free to check out the `default/assert.yml` and `test-cluster/playbook.yml` plays.
+Feel free to check out the `defaults/assert.yml` and `test-cluster/playbook.yml` plays.
 You'll find that it creates a Mysql CR, waits 2 minutes for it to become active, and then validates the deployment.
 If the database is healthy, we can assume that the operator is successfully doing its job.

 ### 4.2 Build the Test Operator
 We need to turn the Ansible plays into a Docker image so that it can be deployed and tested on OpenShift.
 We also need to make sure we include the test artifacts that are normally excluded from the production image.
 We can do this easily with the operator-sdk tool.